Register and use HALOGEN, extract HALOGEN reports and integrate HALOGEN data with other applications.

 If you develop logging systems for use on the English motorway network you can use the HALOGEN development and test environment for systems integration and acceptance test purposes.

-The test environment allows software maintenance contractors (SMCs) and the Highways Agency’s HALOGEN manager, Mott MacDonald, to:
+The test environment allows software maintenance contractors (SMCs) and Highways England’s HALOGEN manager, Mott MacDonald, to:

 - identify potential logging issues

 - analyse the performance of new data logging interfaces

 - evaluate the received logs

 You can access the test environment online via a secure virtual private network (VPN).
 The Highways England usually grants access for a limited period only.

 Request access from HALOGEN Information Services firstname.lastname@example.org tel 0141 222 4666.